zTomz/Textly/README.md

 Textly is an app that analyzes your text.
 That means words and letters, but also how often you use a certain letter in the text and with which words your sentences start.
 You get graphs displayed to have everything a bit more visual.
 Also, you can customize the whole app the way you want in the settings.

+Textly is now open for the web.
+Visit https://ztomz.github.io/Textly/ to use Textly without installing something.

 If you have more ideas or a design propocition, please tell me.

 Get in touch: tom.fe3dback@gmail.com!